neuroinformatics-unit/movement/docs/source/getting_started/installation.md

 # Installation

 ## Install the package
 :::{admonition} Use a conda environment
 :class: note
-We recommend you install movement inside a [conda](conda:) or [mamba](mamba:) environment, to avoid dependency conflicts with other packages.
-In the following we use `movement-env` as the environment name, but you can choose any name you like.
+To avoid dependency conflicts with other packages, it is best practice to install Python packages within a virtual environment.
+We recommend using [conda](conda:) or [mamba](mamba:) to create and manage this environment, as they simplify the installation process.
-We will assume you have `conda` installed, but the same commands will also work with `mamba`/`micromamba`.
+The following instructions assume that you have conda installed, but the same commands will also work with `mamba`/`micromamba`.
 :::

+### Users
-To install movement in a fresh new environment, follow one of the options below depending on your use case.
+To install movement in a new environment, follow one of the options below.

-::::::{tab-set}
-:::::{tab-item} Users
+We will use `movement-env` as the environment name, but you can choose any name you prefer.

 ::::{tab-set}
 :::{tab-item} Conda
-Create and activate an environment with movement installed.
+Create and activate an environment with movement installed:
 ```sh
 conda create -n movement-env -c conda-forge movement
 conda activate movement-env